Laila Kinnunen

-Laura “Laila” Annikki Kinnunen (8 November 1939, Vantaa – 26 October 2000, Heinävesi) was a Finnish singer.
+Laura “Laila” Annikki Kinnunen (8 November 1939 – 26 October 2000) was a Finnish singer.
 She was one of the most popular Finnish singers of the 1950s and 1960s, and represented Finland at the 1961 Eurovision Song Contest, the first time Finland participated in the contest.

-She spent her childhood in Sweden as a refugee from the Second World War, returning to Finland at the age of ten.
+Born in Vantaa, Finland, she spent her childhood in Sweden as a refugee from the Second World War, returning to Finland at the age of ten.
 Her first album, released in 1957, was a success, and she continued to release music until 1980.
 From the 1970s she suffered from severe alcoholism.

 Her daughter is Finnish singer Milana Mišić.

+She died on 26 October 2000 in Heinävesi at the age of 60 after slipping and breaking her neck on a stair step while taking her dog out for a walk.